kiftmin/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
 ## Required Homework

+After submitting my homework I saw that all the tickboxes were not saved on my checklist!
+However, I saved it afterwards.
+Just hope it will refelect in my homework.

 ### Installing the AWS CLI
 I attempted installing doing this using the frollowing instructions: